lazercaveman/StargazerJS/README.md

 selectContainer: String,
 `

-The "selectContainer" property will define the parent element of the elements which will be generated throug the StargazerJS Framework functions.
+The "selectContainer" property will define the parent element of the elements which will be generated throug the StargazerJS functions.
 The selection can throug an id (start string with #) or class name (start string with .) of an element.
 The value of the selectContainer property should be a string.

 `
 generateItemTag: String,
 `

-The "generateItemTag" property will setup which kind of HTML-Element will be outputted by the StargazerJS Framework.
+The "generateItemTag" property will setup which kind of HTML-Element will be outputted by the StargazerJS.
 You can define it as you like.
 It can be a div, span, paragraph or wht ever you like.
 Currently Mediacontent like images or videos are not alowed, but will be possible to add in a later version.

 `
 generateItemClass: String,
 `

-The fundamental idea of the StargazerJS Framework is to generate a high quantity of duplicated elements, inside a parent element to subsequently style them by simple CSS, whithout having JavaScript based knowledge.
+The fundamental idea of StargazerJS is to generate a high quantity of duplicated elements, inside a parent element to subsequently style them by simple CSS, whithout having JavaScript based knowledge.
 So the Elements can be fitted by a custom class name to set them as the designer wants them to.

 `
 setMorphClass: String,